Do You Want to Dance: Personnel

-Live version

-A live version from March 1965 was released in 2015 for the archival Live in Chicago 1965.

 Charts

 Bette Midler version

-Bette Midler included the song—with the original title restored, "Do You Want to Dance"—on her 1972 debut album The Divine Miss M. In contrast to the Bobby Freeman, Cliff Richard, and Beach Boys versions, which are uptempo rock and roll songs, Midler slowed the tempo of the song down to a sultry-sounding ballad.
+Bette Midler included the song—with the original title restored, "Do You Want to Dance"—on her 1972 debut album The Divine Miss M as its opening track.
+In contrast to the Bobby Freeman, Cliff Richard, and Beach Boys versions, which are uptempo rock and roll songs, Midler slowed the tempo of the song down to a soulful sultry-sounding ballad.
 Midler's version was her first single release, reaching #17 on the Billboard Hot 100 chart in early 1973 and the top 10 of the Go-Set National Charts in Australia during April 1973.
 The song was #76 on Billboard Year-End Hot 100 singles of 1973.

 In 1985, Ula Hedwig, a Bette Midler-soundalike and former backup singer, sang the song emulating Bette Midler's version for a Mercury Sable television commercial after Midler refused to sing in the commercial herself.
 Midler sued Ford Motor Company in response in the now-memorable case Midler v.
 Ford Motor Co. in which she argued that utilizing a voice impersonator without her permission constituted appropriation of her personality rights.
 The Ninth Circuit Court of Appeals ruled in favor of Midler and made Ford pull the advertisement.

 Charts

+The Ramones' version

+The Ramones' released a version of "Do You Wanna Dance?" on their album Rocket to Russia released in 1977.
+Record World said that the Ramones' treatment "is brief, rough and to the point."
+It reached 86 on the Billboard Hot 100 chart.

+The song was used in the 1979 film Rock 'n' Roll High School for a dance number featuring the drill team and football team wearing their actual uniforms from MCHS.
+A live version of the song was used as the B-side to the song "Rock 'n' Roll High School," a musical focal point of the movie.

+The Ramones' version was featured in a television advertisement for the release of Wall-E on DVD.

+Charts

 Other versions

+Bobby Fuller & the Fanatics recorded a version, probably in 1964, in the Fuller home recording studio in El Paso.

+Del Shannon had a version in 1963 that reached #43 on the US charts, and #23 in Canada.

 The Mamas and the Papas included a version of the song on their debut album If You Can Believe Your Eyes and Ears in 1966.

-The Ramones' released a version of "Do You Wanna Dance?" in 1978.
-It was used in the film Rock 'n' Roll High School, and in a television advertisement for the release of Wall-E on DVD.
-Record World said that the Ramones' treatment "is brief, rough and to the point."
+John Lennon included a version of the song on his album Rock 'n' Roll released in 1975.

+Neil Young performed the song live on tour in 1983 with his rockabilly backing band The Shocking Pinks.
+One performance in Dayton, Ohio was captured for the 1984 Hal Ashby concert film Solo Trans from the tour of the same same.